CluedIn-io/CluedIn.Documentation/docs/020-getting-access.md

 ## Getting access for administrators

-Depending on the type of CluedIn installation, do one of the following:
+Depending on the type of CluedIn installation that you performed, do one of the following:

-- **Installation of CluedIn from Azure Marketplace** – sign in to CluedIn using the email address and password that you specified on the **Initial Setup** tab of CluedIn installation.
+- **Installation of CluedIn from the Azure Marketplace** – sign in to CluedIn using the email address and password you specified on the **Initial Setup** tab of CluedIn installation.
 For more information, see [Installation guide](/deployment/azure-marketplace/step-3).

-- **Local installation of CluedIn** – sign in to CluedIn using the email address and password that you created on the last step of local CluedIn installation.
+- **Local installation of CluedIn** – sign in to CluedIn using the email address and password you created on the last step of local CluedIn installation.
 For more information, see [Local installation guide](/deployment/local/step-2).

 ## Getting access for business users

-There are two methods to sign in to your CluedIn account:
+You can sign in to your CluedIn account in one of the following ways:

 - **Sign in with your email address and password** - if your administrator invites you to CluedIn, you will receive an email with a link to sign up for your CluedIn account.